Jemoka/blag/content/posts/KBhcapm.md

 \end{equation}

 where, \\(R\_{a}\\) is the raw [return]({{< relref "KBhrandom_walk.md#return--finmetrics" >}}) of the asset, \\(R\_{b}\\) is the risk-free rate of [return]({{< relref "KBhrandom_walk.md#return--finmetrics" >}}), and \\(\sigma\_{a}\\) is the standard deviation of the asset "excess" return (i.e. standard deviation actual return - expected return---how much extra there is).

+## Minimum-Variance Boundary {#minimum-variance-boundary}

+For a given a weighted-average portfolio of stocks their waited averages, and correlations between the stocks you can draw this curvy curve.
+Let pink dots represent the two securities in your portfolio, and various curves highlighting possible linear combinations thereof---

+{{< figure src="/ox-hugo/2022-10-29_16-04-23_screenshot.png" >}}

+Let's observe the boundary conditions of this curve.

+If the two stocks are exactly negatively correlated, then the more risk you take the more return you have for one while less return you have for the other (hence, two straight divergent lines.)

+If you have an exactly correlated portfolio, the two assets will will form a line.

+The [Effecient Frontier](#minimum-variance-boundary) is the top half of this curve (i.e. higher risk/higher return is not a fun place to be, so that's an inefficient frontier.)

 ## Capital Market Line {#capital-market-line}